 Provide copies of one - only one is needed - of the following documents:

-Valid passport.
-For the passport to be considered valid, your copy must reach us a maximum of 3 months after the expiration date has passed.
+• Valid passport.
+For the passport to be considered valid, your copy must reach us no later than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)

-Valid identity card which clearly states citizenship and the card's expiration date.
-For the ID card to be considered valid, your copy must reach us a maximum of 3 months after the expiration date has passed.
+• Valid identity card which clearly states citizenship and the card's expiration date.
+For the ID card to be considered valid, your copy must reach us no later than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)
 Please note that a driver's license cannot be accepted as proof of citizenship.

-The safest, fastest and preferred method for you to get your document to University Admissions is by uploading a scan of the original on your account here.
+The safest, fastest and preferred method for you to get your document to University Admissions is by uploading a scan of the original to your account here.

 If for some reason you are unable to scan and upload your document, you can send us a copy by regular mail.